 It appears clear, after this umpteenth signal, that even more extensive work is needed to clarify the origin, position and conditions of the water of Mars.
 We need to take a closer look at Mars and its chemistry: there may be traces of what they call "astrobiological activity" or alien life.
 The research on the planet Mars, however, will continue briskly with the missions of 2021.

 Water basins on Mars, the importance of MARSIS

 The discovery was made using MARSIS, or Mars Advanced Radar for Subsurface and Ionosphere Sounding, which is on board the Mars Express probe sent by the European Space Agency in orbit around Mars.

 No magic: there is an explanation for the discovery.
 The instrument sends out radar pulses that can penetrate the surface and polar caps of Mars.
-They can then be measured as they bounce off the spacecraft, allowing researchers to delve into the planet without touching it.
+They can then be measured as they bounce towards the spacecraft, allowing researchers to delve into the planet without touching it.

 In 2018, researchers using that tool announced that they had found a vast lake beneath the surface of Mars.
 The discovery was hailed as a major step forward in the search for alien life on the planet.

 At the time, the study was also questioned by experts who wondered whether scientists had gathered enough details about the nature of the body.
-There were doubts, in essence, that they were liquid water basins.
+There were doubts, in essence, that these were liquid water basins.

 The Italian discovery